Lea Michele: Product endorsements

 In 2007, Michele and her Spring Awakening co-stars were featured in a Gap Inc. marketing campaign including magazine advertisements and billboards in Times Square in Manhattan.
 In 2010, Michele became a spokesmodel for beauty company Dove, performing the song "My Favorite Things" from The Sound of Music in Dove television commercials.
 In 2011, she appeared in a Super Bowl XLV commercial for Chevrolet, along with most of her Glee co-stars.
 She performed the song "See the USA in Your Chevrolet" as Rachel Berry.
 Also in 2011, she was the spokesperson for Nike's Training Club app.
 In September 2011, she appeared in commercials for Hewlett-Packard's HP TouchPad.

 In January 2012, Candie's announced that Michele would be the spokesmodel for their brand, taking over from Vanessa Hudgens who was the face of the brand in 2011.
 In September 2012, it was revealed that Michele had signed an estimated $1 million deal to be a spokesperson for L'Oréal Paris.
 She has appeared in magazine ads and television commercials promoting their products.
 In September 2015, Pixelberry Studios announced their collaboration with Michele, launching High School Story with Lea Michele, a celebrity takeover update of their popular app.
 In December 2018 she and Old Navy and Lyft teamed to announce free car sharing to stores for holidays.
 In February 2019, she appeared in a commercial for Zola, a wedding website.

 Michele had a partnership with HelloFresh, a meal kit delivery service, until June 2, 2020.
 The company announced they had ended their partnership with her as a result of a controversy surrounding accusations of bullying against Michele.

 Personal life

 Relationships

+Michele dated Glee co-star Matthew Morrison "back in the day for a Broadway beat," she said in her memoir, Brunette Ambition.
 Michele began working with actor Cory Monteith in 2008, when they were cast as love interests on Glee.
 In February 2012, the media reported that they had begun dating.
 They remained together until his death in July 2013.

-Michele and businessman Zandy Reich married on March 9, 2019 in Napa, California.
-They have two children: a son, born in August 2020 and a daughter, born in August 2024.
+Michele and businessman Zandy Reich married on March 9, 2019, in Napa, California.
+They have two children: a son, born in August 2020, and a daughter, born in August 2024.

+Michele has an enduring friendship with and enjoys mutual professional and personal support from Jonathan Groff.
+The two starred together in Glee, Spring Awakening and multiple other shows.